alexUXUI/react-testing-2020/README.md

   ✓ Should have the necessary elements (4ms)
 ```

 Nice work!
-Let's refer to our next section to complete our first unit test which will query the DOM for the elements we need.
+Let's refer to our next section to complete our first unit test which will query the DOM for the elements we need. (see branch first-test-querying)